210712-Richard/2107-Reactive/notes/cassandra.md

 If we know that we usually want to retrieve a list of books by author with might consider using it as the partition key instead of title.

+## Data Access Objects
+Data Access Objects are objects that handle the database access for the rest of the application, allowing you to modularize that functionality to a specific location and loosely couple database implementation from your app.
+DAO's generally consist of CRUD operations with more complex functionality being part of the Service layer, though a DAO might have some more complex operations if needed.

+### CRUD
+* CREATE - Insert
+* READ - Select
+* UPDATE - Update
+* DELETE - Delete

 ## Using AWS Keyspaces
 ### Set Up Our IAM User
 *IAM*: A service that manages access to other services within your account and from outside your account.